official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 153 Public hearing, 20 July 2010, page 9.
 154 House of Commons, Official Report, 18 March 2003, columns 760‑764.

-45

-Executive Summary330.
-Intelligence and assessments were used to prepare material to be used to support Government statements in a way which conveyed certainty without acknowledging the limitations of the intelligence.
+330. Intelligence and assessments were used to prepare material to be used to support Government statements in a way which conveyed certainty without acknowledging the limitations of the intelligence.